Federal Parent PLUS Loan

 Steps to complete the online PLUS application:

-- Once signed in, select Request Direct PLUS Loan.
+- Once signed in, select Apply for Parent PLUS Loan.

 - Select Parent PLUS for the loan type.